Renovated library to open much earlier than projected

-Dana Sorkin '16, video blogger for tagged along on a nightly "book pull" to see how a book request ends up at the circulation desk while Shain Library is offline.
+Dana Sorkin '16, video blogger for the ConnCollegeLive Experience, tagged along on a nightly "book pull" to see how a book request ends up at the circulation desk while Shain Library is offline.
 She writes:

 With final exams only a few days away, Conn students are busy scouring research materials for projects and papers.
 Shain Library is currently undergoing extensive renovations (It will be open when we return from Spring Break!), so we aren't able to browse the stacks like usual, but all the library's books and resources are still available.
 I went behind-the-scenes and into the construction zone with library staff to see how our book requests move from Shain to the temporary circulation desk each night.

 December 5, 2014